hanami/events/README.md

 ```

 ### Formatters
-You can use different formatters for displaying information about all your events for event instance.
+You can use different formatters for displaying list of registered events for event instance.
 Now hanami-events support:
 * plain text formatter
 * json formatter